 They are identified by three long, thin appendages extending from the rear of the abdomen.
 They like to eat paper products, glue, starch and textiles.
 They are often found in books and packaging, and cause damage to these products.
 Signs of their presence can be irregular chewing marks, holes eaten directly through paper and small dark feces.

 Most commonly carried into the home by pets, but can also be brought into the home on pants, socks and shoes.
 They like to feed on blood and live on animals.
 They have the ability to transmit disease.
 Fleas can carry bubonic plague and Murine Typhus.
 Approx. 75% of fleas are associated with rodents.

 Scorpions are nocturnal creatures and will hide in blankets, shoes, drawers, and under rocks during the day.
-They enter structures through cracks and like to feed on insects.
+They enter structures through cracks and weep holes in structures.
+They like to feed on insects.
 Their sting is similar to a bee sting and certain species can be very dangerous especially if there is an allergic reaction.
 If bitten seek medical attention immediately.

 I was happy with the service.
 EcoGen uses products that are not harmful to pets or children.
 They explained what they do and answered all our questions.” -Cindy J.